 East Texas Baptist University and Houston Baptist University Sue over HHS Mandate Echoing plea of first Baptist leader, Roger Williams, Universities demand religious freedom

 WASHINGTON, DC – Today, East Texas Baptist University (ETBU) and Houston Baptist University (HBU) filed a lawsuit in the U.S. District Court for the Southern District of Texas, asking the court for relief from the Department of Health and Human Services’ “preventative services” mandate, which forces the Christian Universities to violate their deeply held religious beliefs or pay severe fines.

-“Baptists in America, by virtue of their history, are particularly sensitive to coercive government actions that infringe on religious liberty,” says Eric Rassbach, Deputy General Counsel for The Becket Fund for Religious Liberty, which filed suit this morning on behalf of the Universities.
+“Baptists in America, by virtue of their history, are particularly sensitive to coercive government actions that infringe on religious liberty,” says Eric Rassbach, Deputy General Counsel for Becket Law, which filed suit this morning on behalf of the Universities.
 “America’s first Baptist leader, Roger Williams, had to flee Massachusetts and found a colony in Providence, Rhode Island, because his religious beliefs were not tolerated by the laws of Massachusetts.
 We shouldn’t have to fight for that same right today.”

 ETBU’s and HBU’s religious convictions prevent them from providing their employees with access to abortion-causing drugs.
 The Universities’ lawsuit aims to preserve their religious liberty and the right to carry out their missions free from government coercion.